thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 Dash Core uses the IBD method any time the last block on its local best block chain has a block header time more than 24 hours in the past.
-Bitcoin Core 0.10.0 will also perform IBD if its local best block chain is more than 144 blocks lower than its local best header chain (that is, the local block chain is more than about 6 hours in the past).
+Dash Core will also perform IBD if its local best block chain is more than 144 blocks lower than its local best header chain (that is, the local block chain is more than about 6 hours in the past).